redbrick/docs/docs/webgroup/blockbot.md

     - Contains example extensions with commands, components and more as reference for developers.
 - `config.py`
     - Configuration secrets and important constants (such as identifiers) are stored here.
 The secrets are loaded from environment variables, so you can set them in your shell or in a `.env` file.
+- `database.py`
+    - Contains database configuration and models.
+Uses [SQLAlchemy](https://www.sqlalchemy.org/)
+- `hooks.py`
+    - Contains command hooks - functions which run before command invocation to determine whether or not the command should actually be run (e.g. permissions check).
 - `utils.py`
     - Utility functions are stored here, that can be reused across the codebase.